kxxt/aspeak/README.md

 Due to some technical issues, I haven't uploaded the source distribution to PyPI yet.
 So to build wheel from source, you need to follow the instructions in [Install from Source](#Install-from-Source).

+Because of manylinux compatibility issues, the wheels for linux are not available on PyPI.
+(But you can still build them from source.)

 ### Install from Source

 #### CLI Only